comp301unc/A08.5-Solution/README.md

 the `ModelObserver` interface defines a single method, `update()`, and is used together with the `ModelImpl` class to implement the observer design pattern.

 `ModelImpl` should therefore notify its active observers whenever *any* `Model` field value is changed.
+Hint*- You will want to implement a notifyobservers method.

 You need not implement the `ModelObserver` interface, but you may wish to implement it in your `View` class so your view can respond to model changes.
 Refer to youtube tutorial if you are confused on what this means in practice.